ComputationalScienceLaboratory/ODE-Test-Problems/docs/usage.rst

 Getting Started
 ================================================================================
-This guide shows you how to create, solve and plot different test problems in ODE Test Problems (OTP).
+This guide shows you how to create, solve and visualize different problems in ODE Test Problems (``OTP``).

 Mathematical formulation
 -----------------------------

-All test problems in OTP are considered as a first-order differential-algebraic equation of the form:
+All test problems in ``OTP`` are considered as a first-order differential-algebraic equation of the form

 .. math::